Loyola Chicago’s NCAA tournament run puts spotlight on historic 1963 team

 What happened in 1963?
 Loyola won the NCAA Division I national championship, during a season when it started four African-American basketball players — years before Texas Western played an all-black starting five on the way to winning the 1966 national title.

-And here’s why people want to talk to Harkness and his teammates now — the No. 11 seed Loyola Chicago Ramblers are playing in the Sweet 16 against Nevada in Atlanta on Thursday, the team’s first trip to the NCAA tournament in 33 years.
+And here’s why people are interested in Harkness and his teammates now — the No. 8 Loyola Chicago Ramblers are playing in the Sweet 16 against Oregon State on Saturday in the team’s second trip to the NCAA tournament in 36 years.

 But we can celebrate Loyola’s success in the present and in the past, which came during a time when the United States was in the midst of a tremendous racial divide.

 That might sound similar to America today, but the tensions were different.

 “There was major upheaval in this country in the ’60s,” said Les Hunter, 75, a 6-foot-7 forward on Loyola in 1963.
 “It was a very difficult time.”

 When the 1962-63 college basketball season began, most schools were sticking to the gentlemen’s agreement of playing no more than three black players at a time.
 It’s a philosophy that hindered Loyola as it lost in the semifinals of the 1962 NIT which, at the time, was considered just as prestigious as the NCAA tournament.